Wondering when to start buying baby stuff during pregnancy? Learn the best time to start shopping for certain items like clothes and diapers.

 1. Buy items once the baby’s gender is revealed

 One category you can start buying—and know when to buy—is the baby’s clothes.
-Gender is typically revealed around 16-20 weeks, which will be a good time to start looking into baby clothes.
+The gender of your baby can typically be revealed around 16-20 weeks, which can be a good time to start looking into baby clothes.

-Besides clothes, you can also look into other categories like bedding and nursery decor, blankets, pacifiers, and baby wraps.
+Besides buying baby clothes, you can also look into other categories like bedding and nursery décor, blankets, pacifiers, and baby wraps.

 That said, I tend to prefer gender-neutral items, even with baby clothes (white onesies work well!).
 But if you like gender-specific items, knowing the sex of your baby is a perfect starting point to buy.